Although women account for almost half of all gamers in China, sexism is still rampant in China’s gaming scene

 Yet her achievement only led to more vitriolic comments, this time accusing her of cheating.
 “They said, ‘She must be rich to hire someone else to play for her.’
 They wouldn’t accept that I was just putting in the hard work,” Liu tells TWOC.

-Desperate to prove herself, Liu took a sabbatical from college to play esports professionally, and clinched the National Tournament City Championship with her all-female team in 2022.
+Desperate to prove herself, Liu took a sabbatical from college to play esports professionally, and clinched the championship of Honor of Kings Regional Tournaments with her all-female team in 2022.
 Even then, audience comments focused more on the team’s appearances than their abilities, and said that their victory simply proved that “anyone could win.”

 The esports industry has been actively promoting events for female players in recent years.
 Games like Honor of Kings, Valorant, Hearthstone, Identity V, and Teamfight Tactics have launched women’s professional tournaments or mixed-gendered events, encouraging more female players to participate.
 Tencent Esports also launched the reality show Carry You, in 2019, aiming to help over 40 female gamers become esports athletes.